SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Application_framework/Low-Code_Apps_configuration/LowCodeApps_event_config.md

 To configure an event to open a panel of the app:

-1. select *Open a panel* and specify the panel.
+1. select *Open a panel* and specify the panel in the dropdown.

 1. In the *Where* box, select where the panel should be opened: in a pop-up window, on the left, or on the right.